unioproject/tanglebeat/README.md

 Demo Grafana dashboard with testing configuration behind (two instances of Tangelbeat) can be found at [tanglebeat.com](http://tanglebeat.com:3000/d/85B_28aiz/tanglebeat-demo?refresh=10s&orgId=1&from=1541747401598&to=1541769001598&tab=general)

-_Tanglebeat_ is a successor of [Traveling IOTA](http://traviota.iotalt.com) project, scaled up and, hopefully, more practical version of the latter.
+Tanglebeat is a successor of [Traveling IOTA](http://traviota.iotalt.com) project, scaled up and, hopefully, more practical version of the latter.

 ## Transfer confirmation metrics

-_Tanglebeat_ is performing IOTA value transfers from one address to the next one in endless loop.
+Tanglebeat is performing IOTA value transfers from one address to the next one in the endless loop.
 Tangle beat makes sure the bundle of the transfer is confirmed by _promoting_ it and _reattaching_ (if necessary).
-_Tanglebeat_ starts sending
+Tanglebeat starts sending
 whole balance of iotas to the next address in the sequence immediately after current transfer is confirmed.
 And so on.

 Several sequences of addresses are run in parallel.